 - What is the difference between footprints and symbols?

-- Creating a new footprint library from scratch
+- Creating a new footprint library

-- How to check footprint correctness?
+- Tutorial: How to check footprint correctness?

 - What is the meaning of the layers in pcb_new and in the footprint editor?

 - Import/Create FootPrint DXF (Designing a footprint using freecad and a background image)

 - Freecad sketcher tutorial